What is Kotter's 8-Step Change Model and Why Does It Matter?

 • Remember that change is an emotional process as much as a logical one.
 Address both the rational and emotional aspects of change.

-While Kotter's 8-Step Change Model is a comprehensive approach to change management, there are several other frameworks that can complement its use:
+While Kotter’s 8-Step Change Model is a comprehensive approach to change management, there are several other change management models that can complement its use:

 1. ADKAR Model